Stocks Regain 9% as Haywire Week Wraps Up

 "Are we going to a global recession?
 It's becoming more likely," said Kevin Ferret, a rates and derivatives strategist at Société Générale, adding that he doesn't expect the swings in markets to stabilize.

 Oil prices fell.
-Brent crude wavered and remained down more than 40% below where it started the year.
+Brent crude logged its biggest weekly decline since December 2008, falling 25% this week to $33.85.
+Prices are down 49% from where they started the year.

 While central banks had moved quickly to cut interest rates and make sure funding was available for banks and companies, that isn't enough, according to Tai Hui, chief market strategist for Asia at J.P.
 Morgan Asset Management.